 When Time Isn’t On Your Side

-Ganttic makes it easy to stay connected to plans, on your own terms.
+By integrating Google Calendar and Outlook with Ganttic’s resource planner, project managers gain a single source of truth for scheduling.
+Stay connected to plans, but on your own terms.
 With a GCal or Outlook Calendar sync, events created in your online resource planner will automatically appear in your personal calendar.
 Or vice versa, or even both.

 One-way sync is good if you’re syncing your data with an existing calendar.
 You can choose whether you want the data to go from your calendar into Ganttic or vice versa.